 Born in Greenbushes, Western Australia, Harry Giese was the descendant of a German family which arrived in Australia in the 1870s.
-Educated at the Universities of Western Australia and Melbourne (1932-41), from 1944-47 he was Queensland’s first Director of Physical Education, after military service and a similar job in WA (1942-44).
-He then worked in Canberra for the Public Service Board and in 1954 was appointed to the newly-created job of Director of Welfare in the Northern Territory Administration of post-war reconstruction.
+Educated at the Universities of Western Australia and Melbourne (1932-41), from 1942-47 he was Queensland’s first Director of Physical Education, after military service and a similar job in WA.
+From 1947, he was Commonwealth National Fitness Officer and on the Public Service Board.
+In 1954 was appointed to the newly-created job of Director of Welfare in the Northern Territory Administration of post-war reconstruction.

 He served the Administration until 1973, in ‘arduous and controversial’ roles at the centre of Australian federal government policy, culminating in the position of Assistant Administrator, Welfare.
 After Northern Territory self-government in 1978, he became its first Ombudsman.
 Through the 1980s he was a founding member of the Board of Governors of the Menzies School of Health Research.
 In recognition of his major contribution to the health of northern Australians, in 1997 he was appointed a Member of the Order of Australia.

-(after Australian military service, March 1939-September 1942; released on application of Commonwealth Department of Health to become State Organiser of National Fitness and Physical Education in Western Australia and Queensland (1942-47), then Commonwealth National Fitness Officer, from 1947)
+(after Australian military service, March 1939-September 1942; released on application of Commonwealth Department of Health to lead National Fitness and Physical Education in Western Australia and Queensland (1942-47), then appointed Commonwealth National Fitness Officer)

 Documentation of his 50 years of dedicated community service, improving the lives of thousands of people, can be found in Australia’s major archives, libraries and universities.